Nic367/JavaScriptPractice/README.md

     * index.html
     * app.js
 ### Summary
 *I just wanted to learn something new and was told to get into JavaScript.
-My HTML and CSS were very rusty so I started slow with a basic website and learned how to create a button using a tutorial.
-After I figured all that out and understood I moved on to a challenge I found online.
+My HTML and CSS were very rusty so I started slow with a basic website and learned how to create a button using a tutorial (SIMPLE-WEBSITE).
+After I figured all that out and understood I moved on to a challenge (PROJECT) I found online.
 One thing I'm not completely sure about is the age in days seems like it wouldn't calculate the days in the current year so I would have to fix that.
 I'm going to keep gradually adding to this project as I keep learning but this is what I have thus far.*

 ### Things to remember
 :warning: **_Provided By My 110 Professor For My First Lab_** :warning: